goldingn/neuts2efficacy/methods.md

 All VE estimates covered events over a period of time, and *d*<sub>*j*</sub> was taken as the midpoint of that period.

+### Extension to Omicron

+### Fitting the model

+The model is defined, fitted, and predicted from using the greta R package.
+Inference is performed with 10 independent chains of Hamiltonian Monte Carlo, each run for 1000 samples after 1000 (discarded) warmup iterations.
+Convergence is assessed by the potential scale reduction factor statistic (1.01 or less for all parameters), the effective sample size (greater than 500 for all parameters) and visual inspection of trace plots.

+For choices of prior distributions, see [here](R/build_neut_model.R) for the main vaccine efficacy model and [here](R/add_omicron_model.R) for extensions to inferring the transmissibility and immune escape of Omicron.
+See [here](R/analysis) for more details of model fitting, and an overview of the entire analysis.